-> Student is eligible for a 25% discount off the CAT Walk participation fee and locals from Merapoh, Pahang could join the trips for free.
-Please write in to firstname.lastname@example.org for further information.
+Student and repeat volunteers are eligible for a 25% discount off the CAT Walk participation fee and locals from Merapoh, Pahang could join the trips for free.
+Please write in to email@example.com for further information.

-> To encourage more young Malaysians, particularly students, to actively participate in tiger conservation, a generous donor has offered to partially cover the costs of any young person who would like to volunteer on CAT trips but face financial constraints.
+To encourage more young Malaysians, particularly students, to actively participate in tiger conservation, a generous donor has offered to partially cover the costs of any young person who would like to volunteer on CAT trips but face financial constraints.
 Only one volunteer will be sponsored per CAT trip.

 Sponsorship amount: RM50 for a first-time CAT volunteer, RM100 for repeat volunteers.

 Criteria for application: Volunteers aged between 18 and 25 years old (taken as per date of birth).